stream-gizmos/vod-chat-activity-analyzer/README.md

     pyinstaller --name chat-analyzer --onefile --collect-datas chat_downloader.formatting --add-data "flask_app/templates:flask_app/templates" --add-data "flask_app/static:flask_app/static" standalone_app.py

 (Optional) If you have changed the application dependencies, it's better to rebuild the `bundler` image to speed up the bundling.

-### User Guide

-1. On the homepage, enter the URL of the Twitch VOD whose chat activity you want to analyze.
-2. Click the "Find how fast your chat was!" button.
-The application will start downloading the chat history and processing it.
-3. Once the data processing is done, you will be redirected to a page that displays the visualization of the chat activity.
-You can hover over the graph to see the exact number of messages at any given time point.

-## Known Limitations

-Due to the limitations of Heroku's 30-second timeout for requests, this application may not be able to handle extremely active Twitch chats that have thousands of messages per minute.
-In such cases, the application might timeout before it finishes downloading and processing the chat data.
-This issue is primarily observed with larger streams that have high chat activity.
-I am actively exploring solutions to address this limitation in future versions of the application.

-## Technology Stack

-- **Language**: Python 3.11
-- **Web Framework**: Flask 2.3
-- **Chat Data Fetching**: chat-downloader with patches
-- **Data Processing**: pandas 2.0
-- **Visualization**: Plotly 5.15